BuddyPhones Play Review – Bluetooth Kids Headphones

 But if it’s too good then it’s hard to hear when you’re parents are calling for you (which can get the kid in all kinds of trouble).

-Anyway, since the headphones already have a volume limiter which protects against hearing damage, effective noise isolation isn’t that important (noise exposure is controlled by the limiter).
+Anyway, since the headphones already have a volume limiter that protects against hearing damage, effective noise isolation isn’t that important (noise exposure is controlled by the limiter).

 And that’s exactly what they’ve done with BuddyPhones Play.
 Passive sound isolation isn’t that effective, and that’s fine.
 The background noise is somewhat lowered but only minimally.